cherrycjkao/prompts/marketing_content/README.md

 ---

-## 1. **Social Post Generator (LinkedIn / IG / FB)**
+## 1. **Social Post Generator**
-> Generate short, engaging social media posts tailored for your product, campaign, or launch goal.
+> Generate short, engaging social media posts tailored for your product, campaign, or launch goal on LinkedIn / IG / FB.

 ### 👤 Prompt Input (User Input):
 You are a marketing copywriter who writes compelling, channel-specific social media posts.
 Based on the input below, generate 3 short-form variations of platform-optimized social posts for the specified platform: LinkedIn, Instagram, or Facebook.